-Appendix B: Piper PA-12, PA-18, PA-20, PA-22, PA-24, PA-28, and PA-32 Install
+Appendix B: Piper PA-12, PA-16, PA-18, PA-20, PA-22, PA-24, PA-28, and PA-32 Install

-Models with 35Ah Battery (all PA-24, PA-28, and PA-32): ETX900-TSO-35-PA-KIT Models with 25Ah Battery (all PA-12; early PA-18, PA-20, PA-22): ETX900-TSO-25-KIT
+Models with 35Ah Battery (all PA-24, PA-28, and PA-32): ETX900-TSO-35-PA-KIT Models with 25Ah Battery (all PA-12; all PA-16, early PA-18, PA-20, PA-22): ETX900-TSO-25-KIT

-1. For boxes with existing vent tubes, remove aluminum vent tube connections from the top edge of the existing battery box (cut then drilled out; may not be present on early model aircraft).
+For boxes with existing vent tubes, remove aluminum vent tube connections from the top edge of the existing battery box (cut off, then drilled out; may not be present on early model aircraft).
 Drill out vent tube penetration hole to 25/64".
-Install 1/4" ID grommets into the new holes.
+Install /4" ID grommets into the new holes.

-For boxes without an existing vent connection, drill a 25/64" hole though the top ends of the box (approximately 1" from the top of the box and $2\sqrt[3]{4}$ " from front edge).
+For boxes without an existing vent connection, drill a 25/64" hole though the top ends of the box (approximately 1" from the top of the box and $2\frac{3}{4}$ " from front edge).
 Note, the lid, when installed, should not interfere with the vent tube.
-Install $\sqrt[4]{4}$ " ID grommets into the new holes.

 - 2. The tubing from the bottom drain hole can be left as is. - 3.
 Install the supplied stainless-steel elbows to the battery vent tube stubs.
 It is helpful to heat the tubing to a couple hundred degrees F before pressing them into the tubes.
-Be sure the entire barbed part of the elbow is completely inserted into the tubing. - 4.
-Cut two pieces of the supplied 1/4" ID tubing to a length of 3.5 inches.
-Then, connect to each of the stainless elbows already installed on the battery. - 5.
-Insert U-Shaped foam insert into the battery box with the battery cutout closest to the battery cables. - 6.
-Place the ETX900-TSO EarthX battery into the foam cutout.
+Be sure the entire barbed part of the elbow is completely inserted into the tubing.
+Note: close elbows (aluminum) and sweeping elbows (stainless steel) are supplied with the kit.
+Use the close elbows to reduce the overall vent tube height so the lid fits properly. - 4.
+Cut two pieces of the supplied /4" ID tubing to a length of 3.5 inches.
+Then, connect to each of the elbows already installed on the battery. - 5.
+Place the U-Shaped foam into the battery box with the battery cutout closest to the battery cables. - 6.
+Place the battery into the foam cutout.
 Ensure the battery is on the side of the battery box closest to the battery cables (see figure below). - 7.
-Connect 1/4" stainless elbows through the new battery box vent tube holes to the tubing already installed (one each side).
+Connect /4" stainless elbows through the new battery box vent tube holes to the tubing already installed (one each side).
 Cut tubing as needed so stainless-steel elbow is positioned as shown in the figure below.

-8. Use additional 1/4" ID tubing to connect the stainless elbows to the 3/8" wye fitting as shown below.
-Wrap the positive side of the battery's 1/4" ID tube around the battery box as to not interfere with the battery cables.
+8. Use additional /4" ID tubing to connect the stainless elbows to the 3/8" wye fitting as shown below.
+Wrap the positive side of the battery's /4" ID tube around the battery box as to not interfere with the battery cables.